Student Code of Conduct - UTDSP5003

-- Obstruction of or Interference with Institutional Activities or Facilities: Any interference with or obstruction of any institutional program, activity, event or facilities, including, but not limited to:
+- Obstruction of, Interference with, or Attempted or Unauthorized access to Institutional Activities, Facilities, and/or Grounds: Any interference with or obstruction of any institutional program, activity, event, or facilities, including, but not limited to:

-- Any unauthorized occupancy or entry of institution or institutionally controlled facilities or blockage of access to or from such facilities;
+- any unauthorized occupancy or entry of institution or institutionally controlled facilities or blockage of access to or from such facilities;

-- Interference with the right of any institution member or other authorized person to gain access to any institution or institutionally controlled activity, program, event or facility;
+- interference with the right of any institution member or other authorized person to gain access to any institution or institutionally controlled activity, program, event or facility;

-- Any obstruction or delay of emergency personnel in the performance of their duties;
+- any obstruction or delay of emergency personnel in the performance of their duties;

-- Leading, inciting or participating in activities to disrupt scheduled activities of the University; or,
+- leading, inciting or participating in activities to disrupt scheduled activities of the University; or,

-- Disruptive conduct: Engaging in disorderly, lewd, indecent, inappropriate, loud, or obscene conduct or behavior that interferes with the orderly functioning of the university or interferes with an individual's pursuit of an education.
+- Disruptive conduct: Engaging in disorderly, lewd, indecent, inappropriate, loud, or obscene conduct or behavior that interferes with the orderly functioning of the University or interferes with an individual's pursuit of an education.